ironmeld/boot2now/README.md

 ## Build2Now Structure

-A Build2Now compiler should include:
+A Build2Now compiler should (eventually) include:
    * a bootable image of the compiler
    * sha256 checksum of the compiler image
    * sha256 checksum of (parent) image that compiled the compiler